Education Abroad Programs

 Effective May 1, 2003, the Massachusetts Quinn Bill Legislation prohibits criminal justice majors from receiving credit for military experience.

-Credit for military experience is treated as community college-level course work and is subject to all University policies regarding transfer course work, including the maximum of 67 credits that can be awarded for such work.
+Credit for military experience is treated as community college-level course work and is subject to all University policies regarding transfer course work, including the maximum of 79 (effective fall 2018) credits that can be awarded for such work.
 Academic departments reserve the right to determine if courses can be applied to a student’s major or minor.

 Prior Learning Portfolio (PLP)